omega8cc/boa/docs/BUILDTESTS.md

 Dropzone's library there, its requirement check stops `updatedb` after a clone or migration of an EzContent site.

+Both pinned builds then refresh the lock's content-hash alone (`composer update --lock`, no package moves) before the fix step: the root edits above (the held conflicts, EzContent's installer paths) would otherwise leave it behind `composer.json`, and Composer warns on every run there.
+A resolve that fails keeps the old hash and the row says `lock hash stale`.

 CK2 resolves one package from a
 GitHub repository; when GitHub refuses anonymous requests (rate limit), its row says so, and a GitHub token lifts the limit.